mau-network/mau/README.md

 Files that are created by one user need to be copied to all peers that are asking for this content. the simplest interface that can serve the files and provide interoperability with the current web is an HTTP interface.

 The simplest form is an HTTP server that has 3 endpoints:
-- `/files`: which lists all files created by the user
+- `/<user-fingerprint>`: which lists all files created by the user that has public key fingerprint `<user-fingerprint>`
-- `/files/<file-name>`: which downloads the latest version of a file
+- `/<user-fingerprint>/<file-name>`: which downloads the latest version of a file
-- `/files/<file-name>/versions/<version-hash>`: to download a specific content version
+- `/<user-fingerprint>/<file-name>.versions/<version-hash>`: to download a specific content version

 This will provide an interface to download public files that don't need authentication.

 The list of files will get longer over time so:
 - Client can keep track of the last update time
 - Client will send the update time as a value for the HTTP header `If-Modified-Since`
-- The server `/files` endpoint should return only the files list modified after the provided date.
+- The server `/<user-fingerprint>` endpoint should return only the files list modified after the provided date.
 Ordered by oldest first and can limit the response if needed.
 - Client will download the list of modified files.

-The size of each file can be added to the `/files` response to make sure Clients don't download files too large.
-A `SHA` sum of the file can be also added to the same endpoint to make sure the remote file is not the same as the local file before downloading.
+The size of each file can be part of `/<user-fingerprint>` response to make sure Clients don't download files too large.
+A `SHA` sum of the file can be also included to the same endpoint to make sure the remote file is not the same as the local file before downloading.

-Extending the endpoints for `/<user-fingerprint>/files`, `/<user-fingerprint>/files/<filename>` and `/<user-fingerprint>/files/<file-name>/versions/<version-hash>` will allow a user to relay other people content if desired. allowing a user to distribute comments on his content for example from other users.
+Using another fingerprint in the request to `/<user-fingerprint>`, `/<user-fingerprint>/<filename>` and `/<user-fingerprint>/<file-name>.versions/<version-hash>` will allow a user to relay other people content if desired. allowing a user to distribute comments on his content for example from other users.

 Adding TLS1.3 to the HTTP interface will allow both sides to identify themselves with their identity keys.
 The interface in this case can limit the files response to the public files and files encrypted for the requesting user.
 This will allow users to exchange private messages/content over a secure connection while the content itself is also encrypted for the receiving party so the user can store the response to his disk without any processing whatsoever.